 When : 8th & 9th of June / where: AMATA and the grounds of the Penryn campus

 Book your place here ( free entrance, booking required, no suitable for under 14)

 Fixing Point is an audio walk about Seamus Ruddy made in collaboration with electronic musician Clark.
 This work was first shown at Snape Maltings in Suffolk.
 Ju Row Farr conducted an interview with Anne Morgan about her brother Seamus Ruddy.
 He was killed in 1985 by members of the Irish National Liberation Army in Paris.
-His body has never been found but is believed to be in a forest in France.
-He is one of a number of victims who disappeared and relatives are still anxiously hoping to find news of their loved ones.
+His body was recently found in France.
+He is one of some victims who disappeared, and relatives had to wait a long time to find their loved ones.
 Anne speaks movingly about Seamus and what it is like to wait 26 years for news that never arrives.

 To take part in Fixing Point the public walk to a wood wearing headphones connected to a smartphone.
 The screen shows a map of the area and audio recordings are hidden in the wood.
 They explore the wood to reveal the recordings and learn more about Seamus.
 Each recording is also marked by a metal fixing point which is screwed into the ground leaving a galvanised steel ring visible above the surface.
 Blast Theory Associate Artist Jon Sutton created the Android application.